 Design: All pans feature a long, brushed stainless steel handle that connects to the base with a curved two-pronged design to disperse heat, so the handle stays cool.
 The exterior of the stainless steel cookware has a brushed finish (not shiny like a mirror), while the non-stick pieces have a dark grey exterior.
 The tempered glass lids are topped with a sloped steel handle.

 Cooking Performance: This cookware heats up fast and evenly without any hot or cold spots.
 Its thick construction allows it to retain heat well.
 The triple-layer non-stick surface is ultra-slick and doesn’t scratch easily.

-Oven-Safe: Both stainless steel and non-stick pans are oven-safe up to 450 degrees Fahrenheit, but the non-stick pans are not broiler-safe.
+Oven-Safe: Both stainless steel and non-stick pans are oven-safe up to 450 degrees Fahrenheit (stainless steel is safe up to 500), but the non-stick pans are not broiler-safe.

 Cooktop Compatibility: The stainless steel cookware is compatible with all cooktops.
 The non-stick cookware is compatible with all cooktops except induction.